Navigating the Weather :: The Inside Scoop

 WEDDINGS + WEATHER

-For weddings, I generally check the weather a couple days ahead, and if it looks like we might have a chance of rain I suggest a last minute umbrella run (1 umbrella per couple in the wedding party will suffice, if you're getting a head count).
+For weddings, I generally check the weather a couple days ahead, and if it looks like we might have a chance of rain I suggest a last minute umbrella run (1 umbrella per couple, not per person, if you're getting a wedding party head count).
 Extras might be nice just for general need of umbrella, but those don't have to coordinate.

 FAMILY SESSIONS + WEATHER

 I give some leeway to families with kids when it comes to weather.
-For some families it's really hard to have fun with the kids when it's sprinkling outside, or if it's really exceptionally absolutely nuts kind of windy.
-Here again we wait and see till the day before / morning of, to have a more accurate idea.
-I generally do encourage everyone to wait it out.
-We'll get in touch if things look really hinky.
+For some families it's really hard to have fun with the kids (plural) when it's sprinkling outside, or if it's really exceptionally windy (30-40 MPH winds).
+Fighting the umbrellas while trying to wrangle a coupe of toddlers gets tricky… I do still recommend we wait it out till the day before / morning of, to get a more accurate forecast idea, but if the weather is looking hinky, we get in touch and find another date.
+The whole point is to induce play, and if you have your hands too full with too many things it’s too distracting to work with.

-- CONFESSION - I SECRETLY WISH FOR A CLOUDY DAY - Sorry, I know you have visions of 'gorgeous and sunny', but I (and everyone else wielding a camera) wants overcast.
+CONFESSION - I SECRETLY WISH FOR A CLOUDY WEDDING DAY - Sorry, I know you have visions of 'gorgeous and sunny', but I (and everyone else wielding a camera) wants overcast.
 Why?
 On a sunny day when the light is super bright we have to worry about harsh shadows (ex.
 Dracula shadows under the eyes), blown out backgrounds, people squinting, and the non-flattering streaky kind of lens flair.
-A dark background or good type of shade is sometimes hard to find, and there are less options overall for the right light + background combo.
+A dark background or good type of shade is sometimes hard to come by when shooting all day long, and there are less options overall for the right light + background combo at High Noon.
 On a cloudy day we have more options of where to go, the light is perfect, colors pop, and things are overall easier to work with.
-So, relax -- if your day is overcast, that's actually perfection!!
+So, relax -- if your wedding day is overcast, that's actually perfection!!

 *** PS.
 Technically the 1.5-1 hour before Sunrise is another Golden Hour option, but I've been hard-pressed finding people up for photos at 5am-ish ;)

-NOTE - If the day is unusually dark, we might just want to push up your session (or start 'sunset photos' a bit earlier) so we don't run out of daylight.
-Confer with me, I'm always paying attention to how things are progressing.
+*** NOTE - If the day is unusually dark, we might just want to start early (or on wedding days push up the “sunset photos”), so we don't run out of daylight.
+When in doubt, check in with me, I'm always paying attention to how things are progressing weather- and light-, and timeline-wise.

-- THE PERFECT INDOOR LIGHT = MORNINGS!!! - There is a reason why newborn sessions, getting ready shots, cafe e-sessions, and any photos indoor take place in the morning --- the light is dope!
-Later on the rays start peeking right into the windows, making things hard to work with, but mornings are perfect for indoor or at-home sessions.
+THE PERFECT INDOOR LIGHT = MORNINGS!!! - There is a reason why newborn sessions, getting ready shots, cafe e-sessions, and any photos indoor take place in the morning --- the light is even!
+Later on the rays start peeking right into the windows, making things hard to work with in certain parts of the house, but mornings are perfect for indoor or at-home sessions.

-- IF WE GET REALLY LUCKY, WE GET FOG - People in love surrounded by bluffs and fog.
+IF WE GET REALLY LUCKY, WE GET FOG - People in love surrounded by bluffs and fog.
 There's something sultry and mysterious about it.
-I'm totally crazy about fog, and it's one reward for going with a misty sesh - if we get lucky, there might just be that silvery fog.
+I'm totally crazy about fog, and it's one reward for going with a misty sesh - if we get lucky, there might just be that silvery fog, and that’s just one of a kind type of photos we can’t really plan on.
+That’s purely a reward for the adventurous (and, generally morning birds, since fog tends to dissipate as the day goes on)